Voyagoux : Tips & Inspiration

 What is a combination lock?

-Comparison of properties
+Comparison of features

 Which lock should you choose?

-Ultimately, the choice between a TSA lock and a combination lock depends on your personal needs, travel habits and budget.
+Ultimately, the choice between a TSA lock and a combination lock depends on your personal needs, travel habits, and budget.

 Conclusion